ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 * If you would like to add what is already discussed in an issue, you can submit a [pull request][PR].
 To do so, you can make use of the [pull request checklist][PR].
-The reviewers are community volunteers who provide feedback.
+Each pull request is reviewed at least by one reviewer who is a community volunteer and provides feedback.
 The [maintainers][tutorial-maintainers] have final say over what gets merged into the tutorial.

 ## Tutorial guidelines